 “WHY DO WELLS GO BAD?”

 It’s simple, really: wells go bad because they get clogged up.
-Whether it’s calcium carbonate, iron bacteria, clay, silt, sand, drill mud or the yucky-sounding bio-slime, when enough foreign matter gets into the perforations of the well screen, performance suffers.
-But blocked perfs are only the tip of the iceberg.
+Whether it’s calcium carbonate, iron bacteria, manganese, clay, silt, sand, drill mud or biofouling, when enough foreign matter gets into the perforations of the well screen, performance suffers.
+But blocked perforations are only the tip of the iceberg.
 The real obstructions lie behind the well screen, in the gravel pack.

 “WHAT ABOUT TRADITIONAL REHAB EFFORTS?”

-WellJet, the unique process invented by HPC founder Jeff Glass, utilizes an array of custom-built, high-pressure rotating nozzles jetting streams of water into the well.
-Like traditional methods, WellJet thoroughly cleans the well screen.
-But in addition, WellJet penetrates deep into the gravel pack, breaking up those deposits that are the true cause of deteriorating well performance.
+WellJet®, the unique process invented by HPC founder Jeff Glass, utilizes an array of custom-built, high-pressure self-rotating nozzles jetting streams of water into the well.
+Like traditional methods, WellJet® thoroughly cleans the well screen.
+But in addition, WellJet® penetrates deep into the gravel pack, breaking up those deposits that are the true cause of deteriorating well performance.
 Silt, sand, clay and drill mud are all dislodged, opening up the filter zone so that the aquifer can flow freely again.
-No other method can accomplish this previously unattainable goal.
+No other method can consistently accomplish this previously elusive goal.
 Although others have used some forms of “water-jetting,” they all operate at less than 10,000 psi – which may remove some deposits, but not all.
-And no other jetting system has WellJet’s patented internal nozzle design, which enables us to generate so much energy into the gravel pack.
+And no other jetting system has WellJet’s patented internal tool design, which enables us to generate so much energy into the gravel pack.

 No. Experience has shown us that obstructive deposits inside wells have a bonding strength of about 15,000 psi.
 WellJet operates at up to 20,000 psi – more than enough to break those bonds and remove the obstructions.
 But steel – even the mild steel used in most well construction – has a yield strength of 35,000-55,000 psi.
-WellJet can’t hurt your well; we can only improve its performance.
+WellJet® will not damage intact casing.
 Having said that, it is true that eventually, a steel pipe in the ground will deteriorate.
 Over time, casing integrity can be lost – in which case a well must be lined or abandoned.
-But WellJet can extend the working life of that aging well, so that replacement strategy can be planned in an orderly fashion.
+In some rare cases, WellJet® may reveal pre-existing damage that had been hidden by encrustation.

 In some cases, yes.
-With a fast-moving aquifer, all we have to do is use WellJet – and you’re back in business.
-In other cases, additional steps are needed.
-Depending on conditions, WellJet will recommend other steps to complete the process of rehabilitation.
+With a fast-moving aquifer, the jetting process alone may restore performance and efficiency .
+In most cases, additional steps are recommended.
 These may include surge-blocking, chemical treatment to destroy the potential for bacterial re-growth, and evacuating the debris from the bottom of the well.

 “HOW WILL I KNOW WHAT OTHER STEPS ARE NEEDED?”

-After we use WellJet, we recommend videotaping the results.
-If the water is clear and free-flowing, we’re done.
-If not, we know more work must be done.
-But our analysis of the water, and our visual inspection of the well, will tell us exactly what additional steps are needed – and in which order those steps must be taken.
+After WellJet® is utilized, downhole video of the results is recommended.
+If the water is clear and free-flowing, the job is done.
+If not, additional work may be in order.
+But analysis of the water, and visual inspection of the well, will reveal exactly what additional steps are needed – and in which order those steps should be taken.

 “WHAT KIND OF RESULTS CAN I EXPECT?”